 How to use cafae

-cafae is a console application that targets user registry hives (eg. ntuser.dat and usrclass.dat files), as well as, software, system, and security hives.
+cafae is a console application that primarily targets user registry hives (eg. ntuser.dat and usrclass.dat files), as well as, software, system, and security hives.
 To use this tool on a live system, one will need to open the command prompt with administrator privileges first.
 One can display the menu options by typing in the executable name with no parameters.
 A screen shot of the menu is shown below.
 The menu groups the available artifacts by area of analysis, where each artifact can be extracted independently or combined per command issued.
-Since each artifact comes from a specific type of user hive, each option identifies which hive (either ntuser.dat or usrclass.dat) it expects to receive as input for it to successfully extract data.
+If an artifact comes from a specific type of user hive, the option will identify which hive (either ntuser.dat or usrclass.dat) it expects to receive as input for it to successfully extract data.

-The registry artifacts are grouped into the following categories: (a) running a program, (b) opening files, (c) searching/browsing and (d) network/computer settings.
+The user registry artifacts are grouped into the following categories: (a) running a program, (b) opening files, (c) searching/browsing and (d) network/computer settings.
 The report generation for the operating system hives (eg. software, system and security) are all-in-one type options.
 The output options include: (a) the default output, where each record is on a separate line and each field is separated by the pipe character, (b) the SleuthKit body-file format and (c) the log2timeline CSV (comma separated value) format.

-To process a specified hive, one uses the –hive <location of hive to process> option with the specific artifact one is interested in.
+To process a specified user hive, one uses the -hive <location of hive to process> option with the specific artifact one is interested in.
 For example, assuming a user hive was extracted to the c:\dump directory, one could to review all the Microsoft Office documents accessed by this user by typing:

 cafae -hive c:\dump\ntuser.dat -office_docs > office_docs.txt

 Since the output that is generated is very wide, it is recommended that one redirect the output of the command into a file as show above.
-Then it can be reviewed in any text editor by turning off the word wrap option to see each record on one line.
+Then it can be reviewed in any text editor by turning off the word wrap option to view each record on a separate line.

 Example Artifacts that are Extracted and Parsed